-A firearms permit holder must carry his or her valid Bureau-issued firearms permit on his or her person while carrying a firearm in the course of his or her duties.
+A firearms permit holder must carry his or her valid Bureau-issued firearms permit on their person while carrying a firearm in the course of their duties.
 The permit must be shown to any peace officer or Bureau representative upon demand.